-For most people, recovering from a work-related injury can take some time, and follows a progressive pattern.
+For most people, recovering from a work related injury can take some time, and follows a progressive pattern.
 You may need time off for a while, before slowly transitioning back into your old position, or training for a new one.
-When you’re heading back into work after a time away for illness or injury, it can be stressful having to navigate everything again.
+When you’re heading back into work after being hurt on the job or taking time away for illness, it can be stressful having to navigate everything again.
 This is especially true when you have lasting disability that may make it harder for you to do your job.

 Under the law, employers are required to make reasonable accommodations for your disability.
 However, that doesn’t mean that getting those accommodations will always be easy or straightforward.
 You may encounter some resistance when asking for modifications to your job duties, your desk or workspace area, and other aspects of your work life during and after your workers compensation case.